 Let’s take a look at some of your alternatives.

-First, average sales prices of single-family homes in the mid-Peninsula's entry-level and midrange markets, as of Q4 2004:
+First, average sales prices of single-family homes in Santa Clara County as of 2012:

-Pretty expensive.
-Next, let's go further south and look at the markets in the "upper 408" area code, south of Mountain View and north of San Jose:
+Next, let’s go further north and look at the SFR markets in San Mateo County:

 Qualification: these charts are based on MLS data carefully adjusted to eliminate the anomalies that skew results.
 But remember, these are just generalizations.
 Prices for individual properties depend on many factors including neighborhood, home and lot size, condition and location within the neighborhood.

 With that out of the way, I’ll give some general answers to the questions raised above.
 By “affordable” I mean “equal to, or less expensive than, entry-level Menlo Park or Palo Alto”.
 Most of these choices are subjective, and a quick drive through an area will tell you if we’re on the same page.
 If you’re looking for good schools, verify that the schools listed below meet your standards.
 Start by going to greatschools.net and the school district web site.